michaelahwales/pages-practice/README.md

 provides this data to the Guardian and Human-Machine Interface modules.

 The CanBus module “is the interface that passes control commands to the vehicle hardware.
-It also passes chassis information to the software system.”
-(Apollo 5.5).
+It also passes chassis information to the software system” [(“Apollo 5.5 Software Architecture”)](https://github.com/ApolloAuto/apollo/blob/master/docs/specs/Apollo_5.5_Software_Architecture.md).

 Finally, the result of this control information is sent to the Human-Machine Interface module.
 “Human Machine Interface or DreamView in Apollo is a module for viewing the status